keelanc/prettyplots/README.md

 ### Usage

 The `prettyplots.m` script can be run from the Matlab command window.
 The file must be in current working directory or in another directory that is in your path.
 The syntax is `prettyplots(fsize,lsize,msize)` where the parameters are font size, line weight, and marker size, respectively.
 Default values are used if any parameters are left undeclared.

+Type `help prettyplots` in the command window for the description of its usage.

 Examples: